Luke Witkowski: Tampa Bay Lightning

-On July 17, 2015, the Lightning announced the re-signing of Witkowski to a one-year, two-way contract.
-Witkowski played in 16 games with the Lightning during the 2014-2015 season, recording 15 penalty minutes.
-He had 37 hits and blocked 20 shots during his sixteen-game stint with the team.
-Witkowski skated in 50 games with the Crunch last season, collecting two goals and eight points along with 91 penalty minutes.
-He also skated in three Calder Cup Playoff games with Syracuse in 2015, posting one assist and four penalty minutes.
+On July 17, 2015, the Lightning re-signed Witkowski to a one-year, two-way contract.
+Witkowski played in 16 games with the Lightning during the 2014–15 season, recording 15 penalty minutes.
+He had 37 hits and blocked 20 shots during his 16-game stint with the team.
+Witkowski skated in 50 games with the Crunch that season, collecting two goals and eight points along with 91 penalty minutes.
+He also skated in three Calder Cup playoff games with Syracuse in 2015, posting one assist and four penalty minutes.

-On May 6, 2016, Wikowski played in his first career NHL playoff game, which was a 2-1 Lightning win over the New York Islanders.
-On June 24, 2016, the Lightning re-signed Witkowski to a one-year, two-way contract.
-During the 2016 season, Witkowski played in 4 regular season games with the team.
-Witkowski also made his Stanley Cup Playoff debut, where he appeared in two games during the second round against the New York Islanders.
+On May 6, 2016, Wikowski played in his first career NHL playoff game, which was a 2–1 win over the New York Islanders.
+On June 24, the Lightning re-signed Witkowski to a one-year, two-way contract.
+During the 2015–16 season, Witkowski played in four regular season games with the team.
+Witkowski also made his Stanley Cup playoffs debut, where he appeared in two games during the second round against the New York Islanders.
 Witkowski has played in 20 career NHL games, all with the Lightning over the past two seasons.
 He has also played in 199 career games in the AHL, all with the Crunch.

 On October 20, 2016, Witkowski was named as the captain of the Syracuse Crunch.
-Witkowski was the 15th full-time captain in team history and only the second in the Crunch's five seasons of affiliation with the Lightning.
-Witkowski would start his fourth full season with the Crunch, and had previously been a captain for two years at Western Michigan and one with Fargo of the USHL.
-On December 8, 2016, Witkowski recorded his first career NHL assist and point.
+He was the 15th full-time captain in team history and only the second in the Crunch's five seasons of affiliation with the Lightning.
+Witkowski would start his fourth season with the Crunch, and had previously been a captain for two years at Western Michigan and one with the Fargo Force of the USHL.
+On December 8, Witkowski recorded his first career NHL assist and point.
 During the 2016–17 season, Witkowski played a career-high 34 NHL games for the Lightning, recording four assists, 24 shots on goal, 81 hits and 21 blocked shots.

 Detroit Red Wings

 On July 1, 2017, Witkowski signed a two-year contract with the Detroit Red Wings.

-On November 15, 2017, Witkowski was suspended ten games by the NHL for returning to the ice to take part in an altercation after being escorted off by an official.
-On February 17, 2018, Witkowski scored his first career NHL goal against Juuse Saros of the Nashville Predators.
+On November 15, Witkowski was suspended 10 games by the NHL for returning to the ice to take part in an altercation after being escorted off by an official.
+On February 17, 2018, Witkowski scored his first career NHL goal in a 3–1 win against the Nashville Predators.

 Return to Tampa

 On July 1, 2019, having left the Red Wings as a free agent, Witkowski returned to his former club, the Tampa Bay Lightning in signing a two-year, two-way contract.
-He was named Crunch captain for the second time on December 5, 2019.
-Witkowski was one of the eight players called up to the Lightning for their training camp prior to the 2020 Stanley Cup Playoffs.
+He was named the Crunch's captain for the second time on December 5.
+Witkowski was one of the eight players called up to the Lightning for their training camp prior to the 2020 Stanley Cup playoffs.

-Witkowski spent the entirety of the 2020–21 season in the AHL with Syracuse before suffering a season ending shoulder injury.
+Witkowski spent the entirety of the 2020–21 season in the AHL with Syracuse before suffering a season-ending shoulder injury.